-Summary of how we, The Epsom & Ewell League and Surrey Youth League [“The Leagues”] use your data.
+Summary of how we, the Epsom & Ewell League, the Surrey Country Womens and Girls League, and the Surrey Youth League [“The Leagues”] use your data.

 Walton Warriors Football Club uses your personal data to manage and administer your membership and your involvement with its teams and club, and to keep in contact with you for these purposes.
 This may include: